petreyus/CRMmodel/README.md

 (If you have it installed).

 - **Step 4:**
-Should see a log in the command prompt.
+Should see a 'server running' in the command prompt.

 - **Final Step:**
 Open web browser navigate to: **HTTP://localhost:4000**.